hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/escape-hatch.md

 }
 ```

 To override an attribute, include the resource attribute key in `addOverride`.
+Note the attribute in the
+escape hatch is in snake case.
+This is because the Terraform JSON configuration uses snake case instead of
+camel case.

 ```typescript
 const topic = new SnsTopic(this, 'Topic', {